 I was about to explain things to Savage when Dawlish’s voice came from the door.
 “It’s because he has the sense that any werewolf should have; the sense to not bother with women.
-He knows she’ll wake up one day and realize what kind of life she’s created for herself and leave him.”
+He knows that underneath the man is a beast that will ravage her pretty little face one day.”
 I stood up and walked towards Dawlish, my face twisted up in anger.

-I stopped a couple of feet from him.
+I stopped just in front of Dawlish.
 “You know what, Dawlish?”
 I said balling up my fist and hitting him square on the nose.
 He let out a yelp of pain and quite a few swear words “You need to learn to shut your mouth.”
 I turned and walked away.

 Dawlish started to yell that I’d get hauled in for that and he’d have my career.
 As if on cue Savage said, “Dawlish, you need to stop blaming Tonks for your clumsiness.
 You tripped, I saw it.”
-Savage smiled and made to follow me out the back door.
-“Did you think I’d think less of him?”
-He asked as he caught up with me.
+Savage winked at me and made to follow me out the back door.
+“Tonks, did you think I’d think less of him?” he asked as he caught up with me.
 I raised an eyebrow.
 “For being a werewolf?”

-I stopped walking; I head tears in my eyes.
-“I didn’t think it mattered.”
-I said in a quiet voice.
-“I mean, it’s had an affect on our relationship… but… I don’t know.
-I guess I did think it’d make a difference in how you thought of him.”
-I said in a small voice.
+I stopped walking and gave Savage a hard look.
+“I didn’t think it mattered,” I said in a quiet voice.
+“I mean, it’s had an effect on our relationship… but… I don’t know.
+I guess I did think it’d make a difference in how you thought of him,” I said in a small voice.

 Looking at Savage I could tell I hurt his feelings.
-“My only concern would be your safety.”
-He said quietly.
+“My only concern is your safety,” he said quietly.
 I smiled at him and kissed him on the cheek.
 “Well, at least I know why he’s always torn about being with you.
 I thought he was just really thick.”
 I laughed airily and told him that being thick was half the problem.

-I got a message from Dumbledore in the early part of June.
-I didn’t have duty for the Ministry, so I didn’t have to think of a reason to skive off.
+I got a message from Dumbledore in the early part of June to come and guard the castle.
+I didn’t have duty for the Ministry so I didn’t have to think of a reason to skive off.
 Though, I did have my box of skiving snacks if I had to get out of working to guard the school.
 I went to the school at 7 in the evening.
 Per Dumbledore’s message, I went to McGonagall’s office.
 Flitwick was there already.

-“Good evening.”
-I said smiling.
-Both of them eyed me wearily.
+“Good evening,” I said smiling.
+Both of them eyed me with concern.
 Apparently they heard about my hair but merely knowing about it didn’t take away from the shock of it being so dull and lank.
-They both said hi and returned to their conversation.
+They both said greeted me and returned to their conversation.
 “Who else is coming?”
 I asked taking a seat.

 Flitwick opened his mouth to say when the door opened.
-“Am I late?”
-Came Remus’ voice.
+“Am I late?” came Remus’ voice.
 My heart skipped a beat, or well several beats.
 I twisted around in my chair to get a glimpse of him.
 It felt like it had been several years since I last saw him.
-“Hey, Nymphadora.”
-He said smiling.
+“Hello, Nymphadora,” he said smiling.
 I thought I detected the same feeling of extreme relief in his eyes.

 I tried to look indifferent to her decision; I think my eager glances at Remus ruined my attempts at being nonchalant.
-“Tonks and I can work up to the 7th floor.”
-Remus offered.
+“Tonks and I can work up to the 7th floor,” Remus offered.
 Bill came in right as Remus spoke.
 I was happy to see Bill.
-He looked content; he looked in love.
+He looked content and in love.

 The three of us left the office in the direction of the 7th floor.
 “Have you heard from Charlie lately?”
 I asked Bill.
 I wondered if he knew about the Charlie and Savage development.
 “Oh yeah, turns out he’s got himself a man.”

 I laughed quietly.
-I didn’t want my voices to carry too far.
-“Let’s go up this way.”
-Remus said pulling back a tapestry with a staircase behind it.
+I didn’t want my voice to carry too far.
+“Let’s go up this way,” Remus said pulling back a tapestry with a staircase behind it.
 It was a passage way I hadn’t used before.
 Bill went first and I followed.
 Remus was a gentleman and held the tapestry out so we could file by.
 I managed to brush against Remus.
-I considered pacing by him just to feel his body a few more times, but maturity won over.
+I considered pacing by him just to feel his body a few more times, but maturity and duty won over.

 “How did Dawlish know about that?”
 Remus mused while patting me gingerly on the back.
 “I wonder if the Ministry has a spy with the werewolves.
-I know I didn’t recognize anyone…” Remus let go of me and smiled.
+I know I haven’t recognized anyone…” Remus let go of me and smiled.
 “The thing is we’re alright.
 And now you know why we shouldn’t—”

 We chatted with her for a few minutes.
 She flirted with Bill saying that she missed their late night interludes.
 We went on after a few minutes, Remus pointed out that we were there to patrol, which meant moving.
 We were approaching the place where I ran into Harry with his Invisibility Cloak when we heard some shouting.